frnsys/geiger/README.md

 ## Development

 If you are developing and need to reload Geiger a lot, you are in for a bad time.
-The phrase and Word2Vec models take a very long time to load.
+The phrase, IDF, and Word2Vec models take a very long time to load.

 Fortunately, things are setup so that you can run each of these in their own separate processes, which don't need to be reloaded.
 If you set `remote=True` in `config.py`, the functions which rely on the phrase and Word2Vec models will call out to these